 |---|---|---|

-Specificity | Lists multiple specific concrete actions: configuring load settings, creating/running tests (with specific types), analyzing reports, configuring JMeter properties, using Taurus, AI Log Analysis, APM Integration, Network Emulation, Mainframe Testing, and troubleshooting. | 3 / 3 |
+Specificity | The description lists multiple specific concrete actions: configuring load settings, creating/running tests (with specific types), analyzing reports, configuring JMeter properties, using Taurus, and advanced features like AI Log Analysis, APM Integration, Network Emulation, and Mainframe Testing. | 3 / 3 |

-Completeness | Clearly answers both 'what' (comprehensive guide for BlazeMeter Performance Testing with specific capabilities listed) and 'when' (explicit 'Use when working with Performance tests for...' clause with seven numbered trigger scenarios plus a catch-all). | 3 / 3 |
+Completeness | Clearly answers both 'what' (comprehensive guide for BlazeMeter performance testing with specific capabilities listed) and 'when' (explicit 'Use when working with Performance tests for...' clause with seven numbered trigger scenarios plus a catch-all). | 3 / 3 |

-Trigger Term Quality | Includes strong natural keywords users would say: 'BlazeMeter', 'Performance Testing', 'load', 'JMeter', 'Taurus', 'reports', 'API', 'Browser', 'Network Emulation', 'Mainframe Testing', 'APM Integration'.
-These cover a wide range of terms a user working with BlazeMeter would naturally use. | 3 / 3 |
+Trigger Term Quality | Includes strong natural keywords users would say: 'BlazeMeter', 'Performance Testing', 'load', 'JMeter', 'Taurus', 'reports', 'URL/API', 'Network Emulation', 'Mainframe Testing', 'APM Integration'.
+These cover a wide range of terms a user working with performance testing would naturally use. | 3 / 3 |

-Distinctiveness Conflict Risk | Highly distinctive due to the specific focus on BlazeMeter as a product, combined with specific tools like JMeter and Taurus.
-Unlikely to conflict with generic testing or other performance tool skills due to the clear product-specific niche. | 3 / 3 |
+Distinctiveness Conflict Risk | Highly distinctive due to the specific tool focus on BlazeMeter, JMeter, and Taurus.
+The combination of these specific product names and performance testing domain makes it very unlikely to conflict with other skills. | 3 / 3 |

 Total | 12 / 12 Passed |